nedbat/scriv/docs/commands.rst

 entries, and then creates or updates GitHub releases to match.
 Only the most recent changelog entry is used, unless ``--all`` is provided.

+An entry must have a version number in the title, and that version number must correspond to a git tag.
+For example, this changelog entry with the title ``v1.2.3 -- 2022-04-06`` will be processed and the version number will be "v1.2.3".
+If there's a "v1.2.3" git tag, then the entry is a valid release.
+If there's no detectable version number in the header, or there isn't a git tag with the same number, then the entry can't be created as a GitHub release.

 This command is independent of the other commands.
 It can be used with a hand-edited changelog file that wasn't created with scriv.